 What is the Nicaragua Company Tax ID?

 In Nicaragua, for companies and individuals engaging in commercial activities, it is mandatory to register in the Single Registry of Taxpayers and acquire a Taxpayer Identification Number, commonly referred to as RUC (registro único de contribuyente) in Spanish.
+This is important for the process of opening a bank account in Nicaragua.

 How long does it take to register a company in Nicaragua?

-The process of incorporating a company in Nicaragua, once the Articles of Incorporation and Bylaws have been finalized and signed, typically takes 4 to 6 weeks.
+The process of incorporating a company in Nicaragua, once the Articles of Incorporation and By-laws have been finalized and signed, typically takes 4 to 6 weeks.
 After this process, you can begin carrying out the various activities for which you established the company and apply for any applicable incentives.

 What does “S.A.” mean in Nicaragua?